MangoIV/MangoIV/README.md

 ## What I'm doing
 - I study computer science at the university of Leipzig
-- I work for MLabs as Haskell and Nix developer
 - Currently I'm interested in
   - types (yes, boring)
   - Effectsystems